mickem/nscp-docs/reference/client/NRPEServer.rst

         **EXTENDED RESPONSE**

-        | Send more then 1 return packet to allow response to go beyond payload size (requires modified client).
+        | Send more then 1 return packet to allow response to go beyond payload size (requires modified client if legacy is true this defaults to false).

         **Path**: /settings/NRPE/server